Architecting Experience: Five Principles for Interaction Design

-- Visibility — Interactions are more legible when onlookers can see the same things as those who are actively engaged.
+Interactions are more legible when onlookers can see the same things as those who are actively engaged.

-- Body Engagement — When the movement of a person’s body drives an interaction, the interaction is more legible if it is based on larger body movements.
+When the movement of a person’s body drives an interaction, the interaction is more legible if it is based on larger body movements.

 Empower People to Explore

 When we design to enable improvisation, we are allowing for the possibility that interactions with our creations may extend beyond those originally intended.
-Take, for example, the record turntable: While it was not conceived as a tool for musical improvisation, experimental musicians in the 1930s and, later, hip hop DJs, used it to create new forms of music.
+For example, the record turntable was not conceived as a tool for musical improvisation, however, experimental musicians in the 1930s and hip hop DJs in the 1970s used it to create new forms of music.

-- Simplicity of Interaction — A typical turntable supports a few simple interactions, such as play, stop, switching songs and switching records.
-This makes it easy to mentally unpack any interaction with the object into its component parts.
+A typical turntable supports a few simple interactions.
+You can play or stop music, switch songs, or switch records.
+This simplicity makes it easy to mentally unpack any interaction with the turntable into its component parts.

 The sound from a turntable immediately changes in response to the motion of the record, enabling a direct understanding of the cause-and-effect relationships surrounding its operation.

-- Ease of Exploration — Because a record is visible and touchable on a turntable while it is playing, one can easily reach in, move the record, and see what happens.
+Because a record is visible and touchable on a turntable while it is playing, one can easily reach in, move the record, and see what happens.
 There are no mechanisms designed to prevent you from doing something the product’s designer did not envision, thereby allowing for spontaneity.

-Interactions we did not originally envision took place in the ‘Create a Chemical Reaction’ exhibit that we developed for the Museum of Science and Industry to allow visitors to explore the elements in the Periodic Table.
-While we had intended for the exhibit’s electronically tagged pucks to be used in contact with its tabletop surface, we noticed people picking the pucks up off of the surface as a way of sharing the tools.
+Interactions we did not originally envision took place in the Create a Chemical Reaction exhibit that we developed for the Museum of Science and Industry.
+The exhibit allows visitors to explore the elements in the Periodic Table through electronically tagged pucks.
+We had intended for these pucks to be used in contact with their tabletop surface, however, we noticed people picking the pucks up off of the surface and exchanging them.
 Family members would pass pucks from hand to hand, away from the tabletop surface, letting each member contribute an atom to help build the collectively desired molecule.